Chukwuemeka-Ike/khepera/README.md

 2. Gumstix Overo Processor with armv7l architecture
 3. Angstrom Distribution
 4. Poky as the packager
-5.

 This information is most useful when building the OpenCV library, as it determines the GNU toolchain and the versions of the C++ standard libraries that can be used.

 ## Preliminary Setup
-Before any of the other tools can be setup, the following packages need to be installed on your system
+Before any of the other tools can be setup, the following packages need to be installed on your Linux system:
 1. Libv4l-0
 2. v4l-utils
 3. libv4l-dev